-Dr. Jennifer Gerbi currently serves as the Senior Advisor to the Director at the Advanced Research Projects Agency-Energy (ARPA-E), leads the Agency’s development, launch, and execution of high-risk, high-reward energy R&D programs.
+Dr. Jennifer Gerbi currently serves as the Senior Advisor to the Director at the Advanced Research Projects Agency-Energy (ARPA-E), where she supports the Agency’s development, launch, and execution of high-risk, high-reward energy R&D programs.

 Previously as a Program Director at the Agency, her programmatic focus at ARPA-E included improving the energy efficiency and management of buildings via advanced sensing systems and storage, novel insulating materials for windows, and renewable energy generation via photovoltaics.

 Prior to joining ARPA-E, Gerbi worked at Dow Corning in multiple capacities.
 She started at the company in 2011 as a Program Leader in the company’s Business and Technology Incubator.
 In this role, Gerbi built and led a next-generation solar portfolio.
 Gerbi then managed a global team as a Business Builder, leading new business development for a lithium-ion battery program.
 Gerbi’s most recent role at Dow Corning was as an Applied Engineering and Technical Service Leader, where she led an electronics application engineering and development team, working directly with large global customers to enable technical solutions via silicones in consumer and crossover healthcare electronics markets.